knubie/vim-kitty-navigator/README.md

 If you are not able to navigate around vim, try the following:

+1. Make sure you are using the latest version of Kitty.
+1. Make sure you are using the latest commit of `vim-kitty-navigator`
 1. Add a print statement in `pass_keys.py` between line 7 and 8 like this:
    ```python
    def is_window_vim(window, vim_id):